STRRINGS: STReams in Residual Images of Nearby GalaxieS: Data

 Residual images play a central role in our detection of faint tidal features.
 Because standard modelling algorithms are optimised for compact, high surface brightness structures, they typically fail to capture the extended, diffuse light from LSB features.
 As a result, these structures are not included in the model and remain visible in the residuals.
 In an ideal case, residual images should be flat, with any significant deviation indicating the presence of unmodelled components such as tidal features or other faint structures.
 An illustration of the \texttt{legacypipe} pipeline applied to an image of a galaxy with a stream is shown in Figure \ref{figure:data-img_model_res}.
+For better visualisation, a black-and-white residual image can be produced by computing the median of the residual images in g, r, and z, then clipping the pixel distribution.
 However, any inaccuracies in the modelling of stars, galaxies, or internal galactic structures can introduce artefacts in the residual images.
 High residuals also commonly appear around bright stars, in the extended stellar haloes of galaxies.
 To mitigate these issues, tidal feature classification must be based on the simultaneous inspection of the original, model, and residual images in order to distinguish real features from artefacts.
 Stretching the original image would obviously make tidal feature identification easier, but they appear more clearly in the residuals.

 The other key advantage of residuals lies in the possibility to segment tidal features more easily than on the original image.
 Segmentation is a key part of tidal features analyses and studies, as it enables to retrieve geometrical properties and automated aperture photometry.
 Yet, for now segmentation has been performed manually \citep[e.g.,][]{Sola_et_al_2022,Sola_et_al_2025}.
 Automated efforts are ongoing \citep[e.g.,][]{Richards_et_al_2022,Richards_et_al_2023} but rely on previously manually-segmented features.
 Although in this paper stream segmentation will be carried out manually (see Section \ref{section:method-segmentation}), the long-term goal is to make the segmentation fully automated from the residual images.